ItsNotGoodName/email-to-telegram/README.md

 # Configuration
 Copy `config.def.ini` to `/etc/email-to-telegram/config.ini` and edit it.

 You can get the `chat_id` from the web version of Telegram.
 https://stackoverflow.com/a/45577773

-# Example Systemd service file
+# Example systemd service file
 ```
 [Unit]
 Description=Starts email-to-telegram-bot